adamebell/adamebell.github.io/_posts/2020-5-27-cobwebs-app.md

 ---

 this is the privacy policy for the cobwebs google slides app.
+The app is a simple script that will roll dice and randomly place them on the cobwebs playmat.
+This helps facilitate the online play of cobwebs, which relies on using a physical mat as a die drop to randomize certain aspects of the game.

 *What type of data is collected*
 No data is collected, the application just adds elements to your current slide.